 - Which values drives management?

 - Are they in sync?

-Your business can suffer if you’re not hiring for cultural fit.
-No matter how much they try, pigs still won’t fly … or as one business owner stated, cultural misfits typically don’t work out.
+Your business can suffer if you’re not hiring for culture fit.
+No matter how much they try, pigs still won’t fly … or as one business owner stated, culture misfits typically don’t work out.